 Simply mix all the ingredients together by hand and lay out into an an oiled dish for 30 minutes until golden.
 Serve with your favourite vegetables, including…

-Vegetarian Roast Potatoes
+Complete your Vegetarian Christmas Dinner with these Roast Potatoes

 Would Christmas dinner be complete with piles of roast potatoes?
 We don’t think so either.
 Get the same golden crispy results you get from goose fat with this simple method.
 To serve 4, you’ll need: